 Even if electric vehicles were great for the planet, we may not reach a level of use in New Zealand to significantly reduce transport emissions to deserve our climate goals.
 Do cars have to disappear completely?

 Neither.
-They help in the ecological transition, even though about 80% of vehicles this decade are likely to still be combustion.
-Let's face it, the current electric car adoption rate reflects adoption by the wealthiest in our society: only Once those with the highest disposable income buy an electric car, we can expect the adoption curve to flatten. .
+They help in the ecological transition, even if around 80% of vehicles in this decade are still likely to be combustion-based.
+Let's face it, the current rate of electric car adoption reflects adoption by the wealthiest in our society: only Once those with the greatest disposable income purchase an electric car, we can expect the adoption curve to flatten .

-It is unreasonable, for example, to expect middle- and low-income people to replace their current vehicles with a more expensive electric car.
-Mitigating emissions through consumerism is highly unfair.
+It is not reasonable, for example, to expect low- and middle-income people to replace their current vehicles with a more expensive electric car.
+Mitigating emissions through consumerism is highly inequitable.
 We are placing the most significant burden on the most vulnerable groups.

 We reason

-Those who push the electric car make great promises that lull us into a lie.
-The lie is that we can live our lives in pretty much the same way, without worrying about the planet.
+Those pushing the electric car make big promises that lull us into a lie.
+The lie is that we can live our lives pretty much the same way, without worrying about the planet.
 In fact, our lifestyles they must undergo significant changes to have a significant impact.

-We need fairer cities.
-Following the example of Ljubljana (no car), in the direction desired by the Veil plan of Paris (cycle city) or from Seattle (streets transformed into dehors), or from the city of Barcelona e Madrid (superblocks and city of 15 minutes).
+We need more equitable cities.
+On the example of Ljubljana (no car), in the direction desired by the Veil plan of Paris (cycle city) or from Seattle (streets transformed into dehors), or from the city of Barcelona e Madrid (superblocks and city of 15 minutes).

 Don't be afraid: this is good news.
 The changes needed to move us closer to a sustainable future cover many of the things we love about living in a community.
 It is about bringing together the different uses of the land to make it possible to live, work and shop in our neighborhood.
 It is about connecting communities with cycling and public transport infrastructure for longer journeys.